History of Paris: 16th century

 By 1500, Paris had regained its former prosperity, and the population reached 250,000.
-Each new king of France added buildings, bridges and fountains to embellish his capital, most of them in the new Renaissance style imported from Italy.
+Each new king of France added buildings, bridges and fountains to embellish his capital, most of them in the new Renaissance style.

 King Louis XII rarely visited Paris, but he rebuilt the old wooden Pont Notre Dame, which had collapsed on 25 October 1499.
-The new bridge, opened in 1512, was made of dimension stone, paved with stone, and lined with sixty-eight houses and shops.
-On 15 July 1533, King Francis I laid the foundation stone for the first Hôtel de Ville, the city hall of Paris.
-It was designed by his favourite Italian architect, Domenico da Cortona, who also designed the Château de Chambord in the Loire Valley for the king.
-The Hôtel de Ville was not finished until 1628.
-Cortona also designed the first Renaissance church in Paris, the church of Saint-Eustache (1532) by covering a Gothic structure with flamboyant Renaissance detail and decoration.
+On 15 July 1533, King Francis I laid the foundation stone for the first Hôtel de Ville, the city hall of Paris; it was not finished until 1628.
+Cortona also designed the first Renaissance church in Paris, the church of Saint-Eustache (1532).
 The first Renaissance house in Paris was the Hôtel Carnavalet, begun in 1545.
-It was modelled after the Grand Ferrare, a mansion in Fontainebleau designed by Italian architect Sebastiano Serlio.
-It is now the Carnavalet Museum.

-In 1534, Francis I became the first French king to make the Louvre his residence; he demolished the massive central tower to create an open courtyard.
-Near the end of his reign, Francis decided to build a new wing with a Renaissance façade in place of one wing built by King Philip II.
-The new wing was designed by Pierre Lescot, and it became a model for other Renaissance façades in France.
+In 1534, Francis I became the first French king to make the Louvre his residence.
 Francis also reinforced the position of Paris as a center of learning and scholarship.
 In 1500, there were seventy-five printing houses in Paris, second only to Venice, and later in the 16th century, Paris brought out more books than any other European city.
 In 1530, Francis created a new faculty at the University of Paris with the mission of teaching Hebrew, Greek and mathematics.
 It became the Collège de France.